Air Force Network: Ashwini LLTR

-The Low-Level Transportable Radar (LLTR), also known as Ashwini, is an S band, Rotating Active Phased Array Multifunction 4D radar developed by the Electronics and Radar Development Establishment (LRDE) of the Defence Research and Development Organisation (DRDO).
+The Low-Level Transportable Radar (LLTR), also known as Ashwini, is an S band, rotating active phased array multi-function 4D radar developed by the LRDE of the DRDO.
 The radar is primarily used for early-warning and airspace surveillance roles and can track and detect air targets including fighter aircraft, helicopters and unmanned aerial vehicles (UAVs) flying at low altitudes.
+This is a vehicle-mounted transportable variant of Arudhra.
 It can be used as a plug-in solution to address early-warning capability gaps in the airspace.
-The radar has a maximum range of 200 km and can detect a target of range 2 m^{2} RCS at a range of 150 km.
+The radar has a maximum range of 200 km and can detect a target with 2 m^{2} RCS at a range of 150 km.
 It also has an altitude coverage of 30 m to 15 km.
-In rotation mode, the radar provides continuous 360° azimuth with a 40° elevation at 7.5 / 15 rpm speed whereas, in staring mode, it offers a fixed horizontal field with the same 40° elevation.
+In rotation mode, the radar provides continuous 360° azimuth with a 40° elevation at 7.5 / 15 rpm speed whereas, in staring mode, it offers a fixed horizontal field with the same elevation.
 Meanwhile, the desired coverage is achieved using a wide transmit beam and multiple simultaneous receive beams using the digital beamforming-based (DBF) active array calibration technology.

-On 12 March 2025, the Ministry of Defence placed an order worth ₹2906 crore for the procurement of Ashwini radars from Bharat Electronics Limited (BEL) for the Indian Air Force.
+On 12 March 2025, the defence ministry placed an order worth ₹2906 crore for the procurement of Ashwini radars from BEL for the Indian Air Force.

 Surya VHF radar

-In mid-March 2025, IAF received six anti-stealth VHF radar Surya from a Bengaluru-based firm under a contract of less than ₹200 crore.
+In mid-March 2025, IAF received the first of six anti-stealth VHF radar Surya from Alpha Defence Technologies, a Bengaluru-based firm, under a contract of less than ₹200 crore.
 The radar has been deployed to detect and track stealth and low-observable aircraft.
 It will complement BEL's Ashwini Low-Level Transportable Radar (LLTR).
 The radar has been configured on two 6×6 trucks.
 The radar has maximum detection range of 360 km for a 2 m^{2} RCS target and the radar antenna has a rotation speed of 10 rpm.
+The system was with DRDO.

+Nebo-UM

+The Indian Air Force first publicly displayed a Nebo-UM radar during the 2026 edition of Exercise Vayushakti in February.
+It is an anti-stealth VHF radar.